-Here's how to dye Easter eggs with a unique marble effect, and it's easy to do.
+Here's how to color eggs with a unique marble effect, and it's easy to do.
 Simply mix a tiny bit of vegetable oil into the coloring.
-Then, the food dye sticks in a marbleized pattern to make outstanding looking Easter eggs.
+Then, the food dye sticks in a marbleized pattern to make outstanding looking Easter Eggs.

 Next, roll your hard boiled egg into the colored shaving cream and then set it aside until it dries.

 Once the shaving cream has dried, carefully rinse the egg off under running cold water and very gently pat dry with a paper towel.

 Note: if shaving cream is unavailable, whipped cream or Cool Whip® topping may also be used in the same manner.

 Easter Egg painting with watercolor paint is one creative way to color the eggs with any design you want.

 watercolor paints will soak into the shell quite well, and it may take